 There are over 100 Star Wars computer, board and video games.
 From the table-top “Electronic Battle Command” game to EA’s Battlefront, games have expanded the Star Wars universe with their own storylines, unique gameplay and worlds that lets you interact with heroes, villains and variety of characters from the epic space opera.

-1. Star Wars: Galaxy of Heroes
+Star Wars™: Galaxy of Heroes

 Galaxy of Heroes takes you straight to turn-based tactical battles.
 There’s no story mode or plot, just battles between the light and dark side.
 You can choose your side and create your own squad.
 Data cards and shards are the best ways to collect your favorite heroes and villains.
 You can upgrade your characters, equip weapon mods, implants and various types of items to make them stronger and unlock special abilities and attacks.

-Besides single-player missions, there are several other play modes, including a PvP squad arena where you can fight similar-level players.
+Along with single-player missions, there are several other play modes, including a PvP squad arena where you can fight similar-level players.
 Your squad will battle a randomly chosen player’s squad to rank up and get rewards.
 If you are bored with PvP, then there’s always the Galactic War, where you keep on fighting enemies until you reach the end of the game board.
 There are rewards galore, but battles won’t be easy to win.

 This isn’t just another video game companion app.
 Inside there’s a fun little strategic card game called Base Command.
 You can play this game to earn credits, which you can use in Star Wars: Battlefront or just enjoy blasting invading enemies.
-The game combines card battle with tower defense elements.
+This Star Wars Android game combines card battle with tower defense elements.
 Your goal is to protect your base from enemies and to do this; you will need to destroy waves of attackers.
 Just tap on a unit card and if the enemy falls in its range, tap on the enemy.
 An animated battle will start and your unit will try its best to destroy the enemy.